 The effects of wood smoke exposure are typically short-term, with most healthy adults recovering quickly.
 Children, however, as well as elderly persons and individuals with a diagnosis or history of heart disease, lung conditions, diabetes, and high blood pressure, are particularly susceptible to smoke-induced breathing problems.

 Inside the home: wood heater, slow combustion stoves, outdoor smoke entering the house.

 Outdoors: outdoor fires (at your own or neighbour’s home), burning off, bushfires.

-If you use a wood heater or wood stove:
+Things to consider if you use a wood heater or wood stove:

-- Leave a window partially open to let in fresh air and reduce the build up of indoor pollution.
+- Leave a window partially open to let in fresh air and reduce the build-up of indoor pollution.

 References used for this topic page

 Australian Government Department of Sustainability, Environment, Water, Population and Communities